BLOG

 1. Change is the only constant

-2. Assists Security Analysts
+2. Assists security analysts

 3. Helps scale at a faster pace

 In a world of constant competition, it is essential to have your security parameters up and running constantly.
-As ideal as this may sound, it also is not possible unless heavy investment and infrastructure are poured into the business.
+As ideal as this may sound, it is also not possible unless heavy investment and infrastructure are poured into the business.

 A static code analysis is an inexpensive way of ensuring that the basic security of your application is intact.